catboost/catboost/contrib/libs/python/README.md

 - Steers build to proper Python headers depending on mode in which binding is built.
 - Adds proper Python library to link.

+Headers are automatically generated from Python2 and Python3 headers using gen_includes.py script